-- The tax inspection was performed for the year from the Company's inception until 31 December 2020 and the tax resulting from the tax inspection and assessment were settled and paid to the Tax Authority - The Company has not been inspected for the years from 2021 and 2023.
+- The tax inspection was performed for the year from the Company's inception until 31 December 2020 and the tax resulting from the tax inspection and assessment were settled and paid to the Tax Authority - For the year 2021 and 2023 the Company paid the tax due. - For the year 2024, the tax inspection has not been performed yet.